-(iv) These results suggest that galaxies may inherit fatal characteristics if $\epsilon$ falls below certain thresholds.
-At fixed particle mass, for example, the low-mass end of the GSMF becomes systematically steeper if $\epsilon$ is decreased by more than a factor of $\approx 4$ below our fiducial value.
+(iv) These results suggest that galaxies may inherit fatal characteristics if ε falls below certain thresholds.
+At fixed particle mass, for example, the low-mass end of the galaxy stellar mass function (GSMF) becomes systematically steeper if ε is decreased by more than a factor of ≈ 4 below our fiducial value.
 This is driven by two main effects.
 First, SF is systematically enhanced in low-mass haloes at early times, increasing the number of low-mass galaxies.
-For example, the number of (z = 0) galaxies in our $N_p^3 = 376^3$ runs with masses $\leq 10 \times m_g$ increases from 40 to a maximum of 2288 when $\epsilon$ decreases from 2800 pc to 21.8 pc; there are 663 in our fiducial run (Fig. 5).
-Secondly, SF in all haloes is suppressed at later times, which decreases the total stellar mass of galaxies residing in the most massive DM haloes (Fig. 4).
+For example, the number of (z=0) galaxies in our $N{\rm p}^3=376^3$ runs with masses $\lesssim 10\times m{\rm g}$ increases from 40 to a maximum of 2288 when ε decreases from 2800 pc to 21.8 pc; there are 663 in our fiducial run (Figure 5).
+Second, SF in all haloes is suppressed at later times, which decreases the total stellar mass of galaxies residing in the most massive DM haloes (Figure 4).
 Combined, these effects steepen the GSMF.

-Increasing $\epsilon$ relative to our fiducial value also affects GSMFs.
-This occurs because higher values of $\epsilon$ reduce densities in halo centres, suppressing SFRs globally across all halo masses.
-But softening also affects galaxy formation models by imposing a lower limit on the halo mass within which galaxy formation is able to proceed, which roughly corresponds to the halo mass scale below which the spline softening length $\epsilon{sp}$ is of the order of the galaxy's physical size, or roughly $R{max}/2$ .
-The main effect is to curb the GSMF below a softening-dependent limiting mass (see Figs 5 and 9).
+Increasing ε relative to our fiducial value also affects GSMFs.
+This occurs because higher values of ε reduce densities in halo centres, suppressing SFRs globally across all halo masses.
+But softening also affects galaxy formation models by imposing a lower-limit on the halo mass within which galaxy formation is able to proceed, which roughly corresponds to the halo mass scale below which the spline softening length $\epsilon{\rm sp}$ is of order the galaxy's physical size, or roughly $R{\rm max}/2$.
+The main effect is to curb the GSMF below a softening-dependent limiting mass (see Figures 5 and 9).